London fintech funding soars in first half of the year

 The new research emerges after a successful markets debut for Wise, one of London's best known financial technology companies.

-Wise shares opened at 800 pence on its London Stock Exchange debut on Wednesday, giving a market capitalisation of 7.95 billion pounds, well above market expectations from earlier this year.
+Wise shares opened at 800 pence on its London Stock Exchange debut on Wednesday, giving a market capitalisation of £7.95 billion, well above market expectations from earlier this year.